- Last updated:

 Community Information Sessions - closed 29 August 2017

-During August five community consultation sessions were hosted by council across the region with 350 people registering their attendance.
+During August 2017, council hosted five community consultation sessions across the region.
+350 people registered their attendance.

 Where to from here